Sales, Solicitation and Advertising Policy

 Issued May 27, 2009

 Table of Contents

 Facilities of Kansas State University are primarily for University purposes of instruction, research, and public service; they are not available for unrestricted use by non-university groups.
 The regulation of commercial activity and the posting and distribution of advertising materials on the campus is necessary so that it does not interfere with the academic mission of the University, and so that income gained from activities held on campus benefits the University.

 No solicitation of credit card applications will take place on campus during the week before or the two weeks following the beginning day of each semester.
 Solicitation of credit card applications is also prohibited the week prior to the last day of each semester.

 University-affiliated, state-owned property may not be used for commercial sales or solicitation except:

-	In conjunction with or sponsored by a student organization registered through the Center for Student Involvement, in accordance with University regulations.
+In conjunction with or sponsored by a student organization registered through Student Programs and Involvement, in accordance with University regulations.

 Individual students in their residence hall rooms who have the approval of their hall governing board or the Association of Residence Halls.

 Individual students limited to special events only, in the area between Seaton Hall and the K-State Student Union, in the quadrangle north of Hale Library, and in the quadrangle east of Calvin Hall, in accordance with University regulations.

 Business-type activities when such activities are conducted by a department, which are related to the research and/or educational objectives of the institution, and income remains within the institution.